chynapb/random-quote-generator/README.md

 # Random Famous Quotes

-An app that will display random famous quotes from various individuals using JavaScript Fetch API.
+An app that will display random quotes from various famous people using JavaScript Fetch API.

 https://chynapb.github.io/random-quote-generator/